nsomar/exrequester/README.md

 ```elixir
 defreq get_resource(resource_id: resource_id)
 ```
+### Handle response
+Hitting any request will return a `EXRequester.Response` strucutre.
+This structure contains `headers`, `status_code` and `body`

+The body will not be parsed and will be returned as is.

 ### Runtime safty
 When calling the wrong method at runtime, `exrequester` will fail with a descriptive message.